 Main Panel Wiring for 120V and 240V According to NEC

-Note 1: The following example is based on VA (Volt x Amperes) which is known as apparent power.
-You may use the active or real power (in Watts) which is equal to Apparent power x power factor or VA x PF as power factor in residential buildings are almost unity (1).
+Note 1: The following example is based on VA (Volt × Amperes) which is known as apparent power.
+You may use the active or real power (in Watts) which is equal to Apparent power × power factor or VA × PF as power factor in residential buildings are almost unity (1).
 In this case, the apparent power in VA is equal to real power in W “Watts”.

-Now lets see the following example to determine the suitable size of panelboard (load center or distribution board).
+Now lets see the following example to determine the suitable size of load center (or main and subpanel for electricity distribution).

-Note 2: This example is based on NEC which is applicable in North America, especially in US and Canada which follows NEC and CEC.
+Note 2: This example to size a load center is based on NEC which is applicable in North America, especially in US and Canada which follows NEC and CEC.
 Check the other examples for IEC and UK/EU right after this example.

 Following is a general overview of a main service panel and its different parts including the space for future load points and 120V & 240V circuits.